scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Tusks.*** *Melee Attack:* 5 AP, 1/1/3/0/0</br>On hit deals 1/0 in piercing damage.
+***Tusks.*** *Melee Attack:* 5 AP, 1/1/3/0/0 - On hit deals 1/0 in piercing damage.

-***Gore.*** *Melee Attack, Maneuver:* 5 AP, Range 2, 1/1/4/0/0</br>The boar charges towards a creature, ending in a tile within range adjacent to the target creature.
+***Gore.*** *Melee Attack, Maneuver:* 5 AP, Range 2, 1/1/4/0/0 - The boar charges towards a creature, ending in a tile within range adjacent to the target creature.
 The creature makes a Defense or Dexterity save.
 On hit they take 1/1 in piercing damage, being knocked prone on a critical.
 ___

 #### Vargr